miltonbolonha/blog/next-boilerplate/content/posts/covid-19-vaccination-facts-vs-myths-and-who-should-go-for-it.md

 Immunity takes time, usually a few weeks.
 So, you can get infected even after you get vaccinated.
 That is why you need to continue to wear a mask, wash your hands, be vigilant and remain safe.

-Each of the three vaccines has a different efficacy rate, Pfizer-BioNTech is around 94%, Modern around 90%, and Johnson &amp; Johnson around 72%.
+Each of the three vaccines has a different efficacy rate, Pfizer-BioNTech is around 94%, Modern around 90%, and Johnson n Johnson around 72%.

 However, all three vaccines will enhance your immune system enough to lower the effectiveness of the virus.
 The vaccine works to curb the virus so if you are infected after being vaccinated, at most you have minor symptoms and just need to isolate<sup>3</sup>.
 Hospitalization and death by the virus will virtually be off the table for any individual that has received either of the three vaccines.